HOW PERIODONTAL DISEASE AND

 A bone graft may be obtained from a variety of different sources.
-Sometimes donor bone is used and which has been carefully sterilized and tested to make sure it is completely safe for use.
-It is also possible for the bone to be taken from another area in your body which will require an additional surgical procedure.
 Quite often bone grafting material will be artificial and will contain special growth mediums designed to encourage the growth of your natural bone cells.
 This artificial bone may be in the form of a matrix or membrane, that will form a framework for new bone growth and which will be gradually absorbed by your body.